 Substitutions

-Gluten-free: This vegan cookie recipe is easily adapted for my gluten-free family and friends.
+Gluten-free: This vegan cookie recipe is easily adapted for gluten-free families and friends.
 Simply replace the all-purpose flour with an equal amount of 1-to-1 gluten-free flour.

 Equipment